haidargit/Java_SortingNames/README.md

 ```
 java -v
 ```
-_as i mentioned earlier, we don't want to be bothered by choosing specific IDEs/Text Editor for
+_💡 as i mentioned earlier, we don't want to be bothered by choosing specific IDEs/Text Editor for
 running this Java maven app._

-_So, by using Maven (mvn) command through cmd or terminal, you can run this app easily._
+_💡 So, by using Maven (mvn) command through cmd or terminal, you can run this app easily._

 ## Project Tree Details